MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/workload-identity.md

   - AKS on Edge Essentials
   - AKS on HCI 23H2

 To use the workload identity feature, you must have Azure CLI version 2.64 or higher, and `az connectedk8s` version 1.10.0 or higher.
+Be sure to update your Azure CLI version before updating your `az connectedk8s` version.
 If you use Azure Cloud Shell, the latest version of Azure CLI will be installed.

 ## Enable workload identity on your cluster